 1960s DORIA Lampion Chandelier

-Materials: Hollow brass curved rods/tubes.
-Yellow/amber coloured glass globes with a stripe, oriental lantern style.
+Materials: Hollow brass curved rods, tubes.
+Yellow-amber coloured striped glass globes, oriental lantern style.
 Some brass parts.
 Conical brass canopy.
-Brass with porcelain sockets.
+Brass with a porcelain ring E14 sockets.

 Cord Length: 80 cm /31.49” – adjustable

 Width: ∅ 40 cm / 15.74”

 Lampions: 13 x 17 cm / 5.11 x 6.69”

 Electricity: 3 bulbs E14, 3 x 40 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Designer: To be appraised.